-- Make it as simple as possible - Usually in forms of checklist is the best approach.
+- Make it as simple as possible - Usually in the forms of a checklist is the best approach.

 - Don't take things for granted - Design the document so that an average staff user can understand and follow.

-- Be patient centric - Don’t forget to keep the patient or the customer at the centre for any of the process, only then it will lead to the best outcomes for your lab.
+- Be patient-centric - Don’t forget to keep the patient or the customer at the centre for any of the processes, only then it will lead to the best outcomes for your lab.